Blueprint Print Center Secure Printers

 5. In the Secure Printers dialog box, configure the following:

-2. In the Hosting Server option, select the server desired as the secure printer’s host All available Blueprint servers (Analyst and Collector) will display in this list.
+2. In the Hosting Server option, select the server desired as the secure printer’s host.
+All available Blueprint servers (Analyst and Collector) that are configured to host Sentry Print devices will display in this list.

 6. Click the Secure button to initiate provisioning.